 The biggest argument that could affect training is that you do not have to deal with inclines and declines that you would outside.
 However, in this day and age, a smart bike trainer is going to be able to replicate an actual race condition!

 Indoor trainers now can have locations set up via Zwift or other similar apps.
 From there they will emulate the actual course you would be taking on race day by raising and lowering tension on the trainer.

 This not only gives you better training for your actual race conditions but also gets your muscles just as efficient of a workout as they would if you rode outdoors.

 The reason I feel this is actually more optimal is, unless you live where your race is, this lets you practice the course without having to worry about traffic or stopping.

 An everyday ride on the street involves, stoplights, cars, pedestrians, other riders, and different conditions than your race will have terrain-wise.

 Utilizing an indoor trainer provides you a non-stop riding experience.
 And with the right smart trainer, in your actual race conditions!

 Focus on distance not location

-Another reason I think that indoor trainers and exercise bikes are ideal for getting ready for a race is distances.
+Another reason I think that indoor trainers and exercise bikes are ideal for getting ready for a race is distance.

-Of course you can get your distances out on the open road, but for me the experience has far too much stop and go.
+Of course, you can get your distances out on the open road, but for me, the experience has far too much stopped and go.